Ananth3Rao/Group-Project-Base/README.md

 ### Future Development:

 In the future our application would benefit from more interactivity.
 For example adding a map on all pages, using the search bar for restaurants, hotels, amenities, type of room etc...
+Also, it could benefit from direct interaction with the hotels where the application can provide information on the availabilty of rooms.